yanlynnnnn/tp/docs/UserGuide.md

 #### 4.6.1.
 Schedule Viewer Command Parameters

-Before you dive into using the feature, you may want to have a look at the common parameters used in this feature.
+Before you dive into using the feature, you may want to have a look at the common parameter(s) used in this feature.
-The table below shows a list of command parameters that will be used.
+The table below shows a list of command parameter(s) that will be used.

 | Parameter Name | Description | Example
 |----------------|-------------|---------